PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Confirm all occurrence forms and its pruning contract before selecting only the last direct call for evidence.
 Commit and push only; do not create or update a pull request.

+## Pre-terminal affine InstanceNorm residual/Mul/Concat characterization checkpoint

+The indexed InstanceNorm residual/Mul/Concat/Conv owner has four production occurrences, three as direct top-level calls.
+It returns one fixed rewrite counter and prunes only after a positive rewrite; an explicit prune-hook test freezes the completeness of that counter.

+Strict expected-failure coverage selects only the last direct call between the terminal InstanceNorm post-bias owner and the staged dual-statistics result.
+It requires `_pre_terminal_affine_instancenorm_residual_mul_concat_stats`; the two earlier direct calls and nested occurrence remain unchanged.

+At implementation, replace only that exact expression and update the adjacent dual-statistics and first terminal-affine boundary contracts.
+Validate the complete indexed residual/Mul/Concat owner, dual-statistics, terminal-affine, pre-ADD, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.